Frequently Asked Questions - South Batemans Bay Link Road

 The roundabout was considered the preferred option as it allows safe access to and from the Princes Highway, allows for all travel movements and has the lowest environmental and property impacts.

-It is also relatively easier to build, requiring smaller retaining structures than the other options and would cause less disruption to highway traffic during construction.
+It was also relatively easier to build, requiring smaller retaining structures than the other options and would cause less disruption to highway traffic during construction.

 More details about each of the options, the assessment criteria and methodology for identifying the preferred option can be found in the Preferred Option Report (PDF, 2.19Mb).